Promos (The Office): Production

 "Promos" was written by consulting producer Tim McAuliffe, his first writing credit for the series.
 It was directed by former series writer, director, and co-showrunner Jennifer Celotta, her third such credit for the series.
 The episode features Philadelphia Phillies star Ryan Howard playing himself.
 This marks the second time a major sports star has played themselves for the season, as former Philadelphia 76ers star Julius Erving portrayed himself in the episode "Lice".
 Robinson later said that Ryan "killed it" and that "He's pretty damn funny in real life, which doesn't always translate to TV".
 He also joked that Howard is "definitely a better actor than John Krasinski.
 Without a doubt."
 The titular promos are composed of stock footage from The Office, primarily from early seasons of the series.
-They feature the departed characters Michael Scott (Steve Carell) (in clips from previous episodes) and Ryan Howard (B. J. Novak).
+They feature the departed characters Michael Scott (Steve Carell) and Ryan Howard (B. J. Novak).

 Cultural references

 In the cold open, Phyllis is seen listening to an audiobook of the erotic romance novel Fifty Shades of Grey on her iPod, which makes everyone uncomfortable due to her arousal.
 Ryan Howard makes reference to the restaurant Subway's slogan, "Eat Fresh", a reference to the fact that he is a spokesman for the franchise.
-During the table read of Howard's screenplay, he mentions that it is of utmost importance for them to secure the rights to the name Darth Vader from the popular space movie series Star Wars.
+During the table read of Howard's screenplay, he mentions that it is of utmost importance for them to secure the rights to the character Darth Vader from the popular space movie series Star Wars.
 Oscar notes that Angela's husband—when he was dressed as former US president Ronald Reagan for Halloween—kissed him like former president John F. Kennedy.
 The title of the in-series documentary, The Office: An American Workplace, is the name given to the series itself when it was broadcast in the UK to differentiate it from the British version of the show.
 In the context of the series and episode, it is revealed that the documentary is scheduled to air on WVIA-TV, the actual Scranton PBS affiliate.